China on a budget travel guide

 Connecting with local people is important for many travellers but, and Glyn emphasizes this, if difficult topics are going to be covered, it’s essential to let them come out organically and naturally.
 “We teach our tour leaders to understand our travellers, that they are going to want to know about controversial things.
 So our leaders expect it and build up a little bit of a relationship with them,” he says.
 Having more time to talk to locals helps, too.
 “Sometimes if you’re in your own little minibus, you have the tendency to get a little bit ‘goldfish-like’, excluded from the environment you’re travelling through,” says Glyn.
 But when you take public transport, there’s a whole process of waiting rooms, checking in and locating your seat, even picking up your packed lunch for the journey from a place nearby.
 “You’re living the daily life of the people around you.”

-What do budget China holidays entail?
+What does budget travel in China entail?

 “We do pretty much the whole thing by public transport,” says Glyn.
 “It’s a major selling point for our travellers who are looking to travel responsibly.
 A lot of our competitors, particularly on a trip of this length and depth, will end up using flights and charter buses.”
 The public transport he’s referring to includes the overnight trains, high speed trains and river boats used in the majority of a budget China tour.
 It’s what makes it so cheap, as well as keeping most activities optional so you can pick and choose how you spend your money.
 It’s also the perfect way to meet Chinese people.